 This situation has to be one of the most straightforward diagnoses of your cat’s change in behavior.
 Switching the old box for a bigger or new one may repel a cat that has grown a liking to their old spot.
 Our cats have a persona just like human beings.
 They, therefore, have a taste for specific appeals, especially with items that provide them with a cocooning location.

 Cats will turn away from items that have a different smell, texture, size, or color.
 Perfuming the litter box to counteract the elimination is entirely a human trait, devoid of the innate feline instinct that would have used a sandy scent and texture.
-Cats hold the animal awards for domesticating themselves from desert creatures.
+Cats hold animal awards for domesticating themselves from desert creatures.

-Cats are sensitive to their environment and may take a long time to adjust in a new home.
+Cats are sensitive to their environment and may take a long time to adjust to a new home.
 Sometimes it does not require a change as drastic as moving house to trigger the cat’s anxiety.
 Cats will act differently when the family has a newborn, spouse, or the most obvious inclusion, another pet.
 Cats can become anxious if you choose to leave your day job for longer homestays, or going home for work after an extended stay.

 Marking their boundaries